Last Updated on October 4, 2022 by Maryam Siddiqui

 On the other hand, if you “lend” (invest) your money to the bank, the return will not be great compared to other European banks.

-As these assets are associated with the development of the real estate market (the buying and selling of properties), and considering that, despite the COVID crisis, these transactions continue occurring on a regular basis, this type of investment can be rewarding.
+As these assets are associated with the development of the real estate market (the buying and selling of properties), and considering that, despite the COVID crisis, these transactions continued occurring regularly, this type of investment can be rewarding.

-Portugal is one of the European countries that has been gaining notoriety for the way it is creating policies aimed to attract companies from the technological field.
+Portugal is one of the European countries that has been gaining notoriety for the way it is creating policies aimed at attracting companies from the technological field.

 In this sense, Portugal has developed some technological hubs, mainly in the Lisbon area, to attract companies from all over the world.